 Passionate about waking people up to their joyful potential in body, voice and harmony, Kaitie is dedicated to creating safe, communal spaces for humans of all ages to play and get silly together while creating beautiful music.

-She teaches speech for people with Parkinson’s (visit Be Heard!
-Voice for Parkinsons), hosts community singing groups (visit TheLivingRoomChoir.com), and teaches individual lessons for singing and vocal presence.
+She teaches the Art of Communication for people with Parkinson’s (visit Voice for Parkinsons), hosts community singing groups (visit TheLivingRoomChoir.com), and teaches individual lessons for singing and vocal presence.
 She loves working with people whose vocal relationships are in need of repair and encouragement, and believes everyone can find a way to feel safe being vocally expressive if they’re given the right time and patience.